devikrishnar/osp-ocp-vm-migration/README.md

 Using the volume ID, attach the newly created volume to an image by specifying the volume name and new image name.

-**TODO - Check when the bug fix will be available in production (https://review.opendev.org/c/openstack/python-openstackclient/+/844268)**
+**TODO - Check when the bug fix for openstack command will be available in production (https://review.opendev.org/c/openstack/python-openstackclient/+/844268)**
 ```
 # openstack image create --volume fedora_migrate_vol fedora_img_download
 upload_to_image() got an unexpected keyword argument 'visibility'